-May be permitted to register for up to 9

-credit points of appropriate degree level

-studies in the regular semester, in addition to their continuing with two advanced classes in ESL studies.
+To register for up to 9 credit points of appropriate degree level studies in the regular semester, in addition to their continuing with two advanced classes in ESL studies.

 Students admitted under such joint enrolment circumstances are informed that the overall length of their study program may possibly extend beyond the regular eight semesters.
 Confirmation of regular admission status will depend on acceptable attendance in both study programs.